tidyverse/stringr/README.md

 -   Simplifies string operations by eliminating options that you don't need 95% of the time.

 -   Produces outputs than can easily be used as inputs.
 This includes ensuring that missing inputs result in missing outputs, and zero length inputs result in zero length outputs.

--   Is built on top of [stringi](https://github.com/Rexamine/stringi/) which uses the [ICU](http://site.icu-project.org) library to provide fast, correct implementations of common string manipulations. stringi always converts its inputs to UTF-8 which ensures consistent and correct operation across platforms.